13 Zero Waste Toothpaste Brands – Plastic Free Products To Sink Your Teeth Into

-Scent Cerae vegan tooth nibs are made of a natural and nourishing blend of simple ingredients: bentonite clay, white kaolin clay, illite sea clay, sodium bicarbonate, natural soap nuts, and organic xylitol.
+ScentCerae’s vegan sustainable toothpaste is made of a natural blend of ingredients: bentonite clay, white kaolin clay, illite sea clay, sodium bicarbonate, natural soap nuts, and organic xylitol.

-Some potentially harmful things you WON’T find in these zero waste toothpaste tablets include: fluoride, titanium dioxide, glycerine, SLS, artificial flavors, dyes, and triclosan.
+Some potentially harmful things you won’t find in these zero waste toothpaste tablets include: fluoride, titanium dioxide, glycerine, SLS, artificial flavors, dyes, and triclosan.

 ScentCerae is owned, operated, and partially named after a woman with a passion for sustainability and travel.
 Sherae started the company while living in Asia for 7 years as an expat.

-8. NELSON NATURALS
+9. NELSON NATURALS